anish-ansari/cpp_questions/README.md

 # cpp_questions

-Usage of Accessor and Mutator functions in different scenarios.
+Usage of Accessor(Getter) and Mutator(Setter) functions in different scenarios.